 Determining resources and trends of local communities with respect to agricultural production and agribusiness.
 Emphasis on agricultural education program policies, FFA chapter advisement, planning and managing the instructional program, identification and completion of records and reports required of a teacher of agricultural education in Oklahoma.
 Includes thirty (30) hours of field experience in the classroom.
-Pre: AGED 3103.

 4113 Laboratory Instruction in Agricultural Education Methods of teaching agricultural education in a laboratory setting.
 A study of laboratory safety instruction, methods of teaching, and application of technical agricultural skills to the secondary program.
-Pre: AGED 3103 and 3203; concurrent enrollment in 4200.
+Pre: AGED 3103 and 3203.